PixelGameMaker/PixelGame-Python/README.md

 ### From Releases

-Goto [Releases](https://github.com/PixelRPG/PixelRPG-Python/releases) and download the latest release.
+Go to [Releases](https://github.com/cytsai1008/PixelRPG-Python/releases) and download the latest release.
 Extract the zip and run the `Launcher-main.exe` file.

 ### From source code